How Social Environmental Responsibility Helps Fight Poverty

 In the worldwide fight against poverty, a company’s entire supply chain needs to have a social and environmental impact policy.
 Companies should work with suppliers concerned about poverty, society, and the environment.

 The gap between the rich and the poor continues to grow larger.
-If the rich continue to rob the natural resources and pollute the world’s environment, this gap between the rich and the poor will only grow.
+If the rich continue to rob natural resources and pollute the world’s environment, this gap will only grow between the rich and the poor.
 More people worldwide will continue to be thrown into poverty.

 All large or small companies need to be concerned about their social and environmental footprint.
 How companies decide to be Socially Environmentally Responsible will directly impact the world’s poor.